What is the significance of protein in chicken feed, and how does it contribute to poultry health?

 Conclusion

-A solid understanding of the protein in chicken feed needs within the chicken feed is essential for proficiency in poultry farming.
+A solid understanding of the protein needs within chicken feed is essential for proficiency in poultry farming.

 The point of interest is not merely the protein quantity but the quality and the proper balance of amino acids.